 User goes to a fitness center to do exercise and checks the effect by utilizing equipment which is owned by fitness center and has never connected to User’s mobile device.
 (Alternative Flow 1)

-Normal Flow (as applicable)
+Normal Flow

 Usually wellness sensor devices are bought by Users.
 These devices are deployed in User’s house, or are worn with User.